 YouTube

 Load video

-English has become the dominant language in the Eurovision Song Contest, with the majority of countries choosing to sing in English in order to appeal to a wider audience and increase their chances of success.
-This means that Malta no longer has the same advantage it once had by being a primarily English-speaking country.
+English has indeed emerged as the dominant language in the Eurovision Song Contest, with most countries opting to perform in English to broaden their appeal and improve their chances of success.
+Consequently, Malta, being primarily English-speaking, no longer enjoys the same advantage it once did in the contest.

+YouTube